-One of the oldest dog breeds in the West (dating back to 1570), the border collie is an intelligent, hard-working, herding sheepdog.
-Mid-sized with a thick, weather-resistant double-hair coat, it is popular in the obedience and agility competition arena.
-As one of the smartest breeds, the border collie needs lots of activity and mental stimulation to prevent behavioral challenges.
-Once trained, it makes a remarkable guard dog and faithful companion.
-Border collies are healthy dogs with few medical issues, and can live up to 14 years.
+One of the oldest dog breeds in the West (dating back to 1570), the Border Collie is an intelligent, hard-working, herding sheepdog.
+Mid-sized with a thick, weather-resistant double-hair coat, they are popular in the obedience and agility competition arena.
+As one of the smartest breeds, the Border Collie needs lots of activity and mental stimulation to prevent behavioral challenges.
+Once trained, they make a remarkable guard dog and faithful companion.
+Border Collies are healthy dogs with few medical issues, and can live up to 14 years.

 A favorite breed of law enforcement, families, and the disabled, the German Shepherd or GSD, is in the herding group and is affectionate and loyal.
 They have a keen intellect, trainability, and well-rounded temperament, making them exceptional as K9 police dogs and guide dogs for the blind.
 With proper training and natural protective instincts, they can be great with children and effective guard dogs.
 A strong, muscular breed, the German Shepherd needs daily exercise and can live up to 13 years.

-The graceful greyhound was originally bred for hunting prey, such as foxes and deer.
-They can run 40-45 miles per hour, making them the fastest dog breed, but, despite their speed, they tend to be low energy dogs.
-They are, however, sweet, affectionate, obedient, and intelligent, making them a great pet for anyone in any home setting.
+The graceful Greyhound was originally bred for hunting prey, such as foxes and deer.
+They can run 40 – 45 miles per hour, making them the fastest dog breed, but, despite their speed, they tend to be low energy dogs.
+They are, however, sweet, affectionate, obedient, and intelligent, making them a great pet for any home setting.
 In fact, their favorite pastime is napping!
 However, some can have a stubborn streak, so be sure to train from early puppyhood.
 Due to their mellow nature and lack of major hereditary health issues, they enjoy a long lifespan for dogs their size.
-Keep greyhounds in a calm environment with a healthy diet and daily walks, and they can live up to 13 years.
+Keep Greyhounds in a calm environment with a healthy diet and daily walks, and they can live up to 13 years.

-The spunky and active Shiba Inu (pictured above) almost became extinct in its native Japan by the end of World War II.
+The spunky and active Shiba Inu (pictured above) almost became extinct in their native Japan by the end of World War II.
 However, thanks to breeding programs, they were successfully introduced to American dog lovers in 1954.
-A compact, furry breed, Shiba Inus need consistent, firm training and early puppy socialization to prevent aggression toward other dogs.
+A compact, furry breed, Shiba Inu need consistent, firm training and early puppy socialization to prevent aggression toward other dogs.
 They are very courageous, loyal, and loving to their family members, not needing much exercise and making excellent watchdogs.
-With few medical concerns, Shiba Inus are healthy and can live up to 14 years.
+With few medical concerns, Shiba Inu are healthy and can live up to 14 years.